 Throughout the text, references are made to necessary hardware, reagents, materials, and apparatus.
 In many cases, for the sake of uniformity and ease of acquisition, certain suppliers are named.
 If substitutions are deemed appropriate for the specified suppliers, permission in writing must be obtained from the TMC before such will be considered to be equivalent.
 The following entries for this appendix represent a consolidated listing of the ordering information necessary to complete the references found in the text.

-X1.1 General Communications Concerning Sequence VIE Reference Tests, Procedural Questions and Non-Reference Tests:
+X1.1 General Communications Concerning Sequence VIF Reference Tests, Procedural Questions and Non-Reference Tests:

 ASTM Test Monitoring Center Attention: Administrator